chkt/twodee/readme.md

 const closed = lineA.closed;
 ```

-Poly lines can test for collisions with other poly lines
+Segmented lines can test for collisions with points, line segments and other segment lines.
+All line intersection test guarantee valid results for parallel and co-linear entities.

 ```js
 const lineB = PolyLine2.ConvexHullGraham([